hackiftekhar/IQKeyboardManager/README.md

  9) Resign keyboard on touching outside using `shouldResignOnTouchOutside`.

  10) Manage UITextView's frame when it's hight is too large to fit on screen with `canAdjustTextView` boolean.

+LICENSE
+---
+Distributed under the MIT License.

+Contributions
+---
+Any contribution is more than welcome!
+You can contribute through pull requests and issues on GitHub.

+Author
+---
+If you wish to contact me, email at: hack.iftekhar@gmail.com